N-falk/Bioinformatics_2025/README.md

 ```bash
 conda --version
 ```
-f you get "command not found", it means conda isn’t installed or isn’t in your PATH.
+If you get "command not found", it means conda isn’t installed or isn’t in your PATH.
 On an HPC, you might need to first load it module load miniconda3:

 ```bash